singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

 2. Click **Getting Started**.

-3. In the Getting Started wizard, locate the **Microsoft Azure 1 Pod** added.
+3. In the Getting Started wizard, locate the **Microsoft Azure, 1 Pod** added.

 4. Click **General Setup** to expand the fields.